Office of Occupations and Professions

 (c) Contributes to the professional competency of the licensee; and

 (d) Is conducted by individuals who have relevant educational training or experience.

 Section 6.
 Responsibilities and Reporting Requirements of Licensees.
-(1) Each licensee shall be responsible for obtaining required continuing education hours established in Section 2 of this administrative regulation.
+(1) Each licensee shall be responsible for obtaining the required continuing education hours established in Section 2 of this administrative regulation.
 The licensee shall:

 (a) Identify his or her own continuing education needs;

 (b) Take the initiative in seeking continuing professional education activities to meet these needs; and

 (c) Seek ways to integrate new knowledge, skills, and attitudes.